berarma/new-lg4ff/README.md

 Experimental Logitech Force Feedback module for driving wheels

-This driver implements all possible FF effects for most Logitech wheels, except the Logitech G920 Driving Force that should already support them by hardware.
+This module is not compatible with the Logitech G920 Driving Force that already has full effects support implemented by firmware and uses the HID++ driver.

 ## Differences with the in-tree module

-This module adds the following features:
+It has all the features in the in-kernel `hid-logitech` module and adds the following ones:

- - Support for most effects (except inertia) defined in the Linux FF API.
+ - Support for most effects defined in the Linux FF API (except inertia).
  - Asynchronous operations with realtime handling of effects.
  - Rate limited FF updates with best possible latency.
- - SYSFS entries for gain and autocenter.
- - Split user and application gain settings.
+ - Tunable sprint, damper and friction effect types gain.
  - Combine accelerator and clutch.
+ - Use the wheel leds as a FFBmeter to monitor clipping.
+ - Added a system gain setting that modulates the gain setting used by applications.
+ - SYSFS entries for gain, autocenter, spring/damper/friction effect gain and FFBmeter.

 ## Requirements

- - GNU Make
+ - GMake
  - GCC
  - `linux-kbuild` and `linux-headers` packages matching the installed kernel version.

 ## Build and install

 The module can be installed with DKMS or manually.
-Follow just one of the following procedures.
+Follow just one of these procedures.

-If you want to use DKMS but the module was previously installed with the manual method delete the module by hand:

-`$ sudo rm /lib/modules/$(uname -r)/extra/hid-logitech-new.ko`

 ### DKMS